Skip to content

 What is phone addiction and how to tell if you have it

-On average, Australians spend up to two hours a day on a smartphone — and this screen time increases to more than six hours when you add in tablets and computers.
+On average, Australians spend up to three hours a day on a smartphone — and this screen time increases to more than six hours when you add in tablets and computers.

 But before further considering if you have a smartphone addiction, the question must be asked: Is this condition even real?